-Recall from Section II that the life duration of a network is defined as the time interval between the first BGP announcement of the prefix (or the beginning of the two-month trace collection period if the prefix is in rib(0)) and the last BGP withdrawal of the prefix (or the end of the two-month period if the last BGP update of the prefix is an announcement in the period).
-Figure 17 shows the CDF of the life duration of all networks observed.
-From the figure we can see that a larger portion of spam only networks have a shorter life duration compared to non-spam only and mixed networks.
-In particular, more than 4\% of spam only networks have life duration less than one day.
-In contrast, only about 1\% of non-spam only networks and 1.6\% of mixed networks have this short life duration.
-(Note also that only about 10% of all networks observed are non-spam only networks, see Table II.)
-Moreover, about 6% of spam only networks have life duration no longer than one week, and the corresponding proportion of non-spam only networks and mixed networks are both about 2%.
+In the following we study the life duration of networks (Section 2).
+Figure 23 shows the CDF of the life duration of all networks observed.
+From the figure we can first see that most of networks are reachable during the whole time period of the email trace collection.
+We can also see from the figure that a larger portion of spam only networks have a shorter life duration compared to non-spam only and mixed networks.
+In particular, more than 4% of spam only networks have life duration less than one day.
+In contrast, only about 1% of non-spam only networks and 1.6% of mixed networks have this short life duration.
+(Note also that only about 10% of all networks observed are non-spam only networks, see Table 2.)
+Moreover, about 6% of spam only networks have life duration no longer than one week, and the corresponding proportion of non-spam only networks are both about 2%.